backupbrew/switchbrew/Fuses.md

 If too few are burnt, the bootloader will enable fuse programming and write the expected value to fuse indexes 0x3A and 0x3C.
-Afterwards, fuse programming is disabled and a magic value (0x21 == TEGRA210) is written to PMC\_SCRATCH200 register (0x7000EC40).
+Afterwards, fuse programming is disabled and the panic value 0x21 is written to PMC\_SCRATCH200 register (0x7000EC40).
 Finally, the watchdog timer is initialized and programmed to force a reset.

-On a subsequent boot, after the anti-downgrade fuses are checked again, the PMC\_RST\_STATUS register (0x7000E5B4) is checked and if set to 0x01 (watchdog reset) the PMC\_SCRATCH200 register (0x7000EC40) will be checked for the magic value (0x21 == TEGRA210).
+On a subsequent boot, after the anti-downgrade fuses are checked again, the PMC\_RST\_STATUS register (0x7000E5B4) is checked and if set to 0x01 (watchdog reset) the PMC\_SCRATCH200 register (0x7000EC40) will be checked for the panic value 0x21.
 PMC\_RST\_STATUS will only be set back to 0 (power on reset) if the fuse count matches the new expected value, otherwise the system will panic.